RayhanalKavey/Complete-JavaScript-0-to-100/README.md

 };
 ```

-- We cannot reassign a object declared with const, but we can change or add key value.
+- We cannot reassign a object declared with `const`, but we can change or add key value.

 ```
 const myInfo = {